Seth Rollins: Age, Height, Weight, Wife, Net Worth, Family, Injury Details, Tattoo, and Other Unknown Facts

 Rollins dropped the title Lesnar again at Extreme Rules when Lesnar cashed in his Money in the Bank contract on him after his Mixed Tag Team match where he teamed up with Becky Lynch to take on the team of Baron Corbin and Lacey Evans.
 Rollins won the title back from Lesnar again at Summerslam in the following month.

 Rollins dropped the title to Bray Wyatt at Crown Jewel and failed to win any World title for nearly four years.
 After WrestleMania 39, WWE introduced the new World Heavyweight Championship and they organized a 12 man tournament to crown the new champion.
 Seth Rollins won the tournament by defeating AJ Styles in the final at Crown Jewel to become the new World Heavyweight Champion.
 He is still holding the title and he is doing an excellent job as the champion.
+Right now, he is doing an excellent feud with Shinsuke Nakamura for the World Heavyweight title.

 “I am the man who is going to burn down WWE.”